The Architecture of Agency Volume 6 The Cybernetic Ghost of Satoshi

 Bitcoin as a living system

-This chapter is a draft — it is readable but still changing.
+This chapter is a review — it is readable but still changing.

 On Halloween 2008, a ghost in the machine whispered nine pages into the void.
-The Bitcoin whitepaper was less an invention than an incantation — a digital spell summoning a self-organizing organism.
+The Bitcoin whitepaper1 was less an invention than an incantation — a digital spell summoning a self-organizing organism.
 It woke slowly, metastasizing across CPUs, then GPUs, then ASICs, feeding on human greed and cryptographic difficulty to maintain its pulse.
 It is breathing still — immune to rulers, resilient to attack, and indifferent to whether you, personally, believe in it.

 The Organism That Eats Entropy